muzkkir/CTFFriday/README.md

 ```
-After some random changes in file I found that something was wromg in that line:
+After some random changes in file I found that something was wrong in that line:
 "c = (p - (k[i % strlen(k)] ^ t) - i*i) & 0xff;"

 So I changed the "-" value to "+" So the code would work perfectly.